urbanAIthi/GLOSA_RL/README.md

 ## Usage:

-The code is executable for different Sumo versions, but the results slightly differ depending on the version.
-We recommend using Python 3.10.
+The code is executable for different SUMO versions, but the results slightly differ depending on the version.
+In our study, we used SUMO 1.11.0.
+Also, we recommend using Python 3.10.

 The main component for executing the code is the `run.py` file.
 The desired approach, rule-based classic or RL-based GLOSA, as well as other relevant parameters such as step size can be defined within the `config.ini` file.